The framework of support systems for aging populations

 Adapting the home environment for safety and comfort

-Mobility and recovery
+Physical mobility and post-operative recovery

 Assistive walking devices